radicleart/blocksim/README.md

 2. Concealing / disclosing has no effect aside changing the colour of the block.
 3. Freezing / thawing a block overrides the default mining behaviour.

-## Notes

-1. Cleaner separation between business and UI logic
+Clean separation between business and UI logic allows the commands to be driven by simple API commands.

-2. TODO undo/redo feature.
-3. TODO move blocks.
+### Undo / Redo

+the tree can be grown and shrunk up to the last saved state by .

+### Move Blocks

+Blocks move horizontally.
+Children nodes follow the movement of parents but not the other way around.
+Vertical block movement is limited to small steps.